 After Hours Emergencies

-Due to the fact that we have a very small clinic staff that already work full-time (and then some!) at the clinic during each day, and due to the increasing demand for high-level emergency care that often requires a team approach with specialized knowledge and equipment, we are no longer able to provide regular after-hours emergency care at our facility.
+Due to the fact that we have a very small clinic staff that already work full-time (and then some!) at the clinic during each day, and due to the increasing demand for high-level emergency care that often requires a team approach with specialized knowledge and equipment, we regret that we are no longer able to provide regular after-hours emergency care at our facility.

 Other large animal emergencies will need to seek care at the clinic of your choice in the surrounding towns such as Sundre, Didsbury, Carstairs or Cochrane.